cturelstor6601/newrepo/README.md

-The Locomobile Company of America, founded in 1899, was one of the first American manufacturers to produce gasoline-powered automobiles, competing with steam and electric cars of the era.
+The Roaring Twenties saw the rise of automobile culture, with cars becoming symbols of freedom, independence, and social status for Americans.